nikbearbrown/ai-1/chapters/06-research-pass.md

 Studio Workflows: An Ethnography of Three Design Practices."
 Journal of Design Research, 17(2).
 Peer-reviewed.

-[WEAK — REPLACE] "According to a 2024 trend report, AI adoption in design is growing." [no source named, percentage unattributed — removed during supplementation pass]
+[WEAK — REPLACED] "According to a 2024 trend report, AI adoption in design is growing." [no source named, percentage unattributed — removed during supplementation pass]

-[STRONG, ADDED MANUALLY] AIGA (American Institute of Graphic Arts) 2024 Design Census.
-URL, methodology, sample size all named.
+[STRONG, ADDED MANUALLY] AIGA 2024 Design Census.
+URL, methodology, and sample size named.
+Added by hand after Gatherer missed it.

 ## 2. State of the Field